databricks/terraform-provider-databricks/docs/resources/secret_acl.md

 # databricks_secret_acl Resource

-Create or overwrite the ACL associated with the given principal (user or group) on the specified scope point.
+Create or overwrite the ACL associated with the given principal (user or group) on the specified [databricks_secret_scope](secret_scope.md).
 Please consult [Secrets User Guide](https://docs.databricks.com/security/secrets/index.html#secrets-user-guide) for more details.

 ## Example Usage